 What Is Full-Funnel Attribution?

-Full-funnel attribution is all about tracking every single step a candidate takes, from first learning about your company to finally accepting an offer.
-Let’s say a candidate sees your job ad on LinkedIn, clicks on it, checks out your company’s careers page to see what your culture is like, and then decides to apply after reading a glowing review on Glassdoor.
-Full-funnel attribution tracks all of these touchpoints, showing you how each one plays a role in guiding the candidate through the hiring process.
-It gives you a clearer, more complete view of what’s truly working in your recruitment efforts.
+Full-funnel attribution tracks every single step a candidate takes, from discovering your company to accepting an offer.
+Let’s say a candidate sees your job ad on LinkedIn, checks out your careers page, follows your social media, and then decides to apply after reading a great Glassdoor review.
+This model tracks it all—giving you a clear view of how each touchpoint influenced their decision.

 How It Compares to Traditional Models